All About HomeKit Secure Video

 From this screen you can also access the camera’s settings, turn on the microphone in order to speak through the camera if two-way talk is supported by that model, access other HomeKit controls for that room, and share the video clip through the normal iOS share sheet.

 A number of camera makers have already added support for HomeKit Secure Video.
 Both indoor and outdoor models are on offer with varying features, and this list is growing, so not exhaustive.
+It’s also possible for power users to integrate virtually any network enabled camera using the open-source Scrypted tool.

 I’ve long recommended against having connected security cameras inside, or anywhere that you want some semblance of privacy.
 The reasons for this are entirely because internet connected cameras cannot be guaranteed secure, nor can third party cloud services that need to access your recorded video in order to provide smart notification processing and multi-user access.

-Apple’s approach to this problem is to turn this model on it’s head and do all the processing on the users’ local network.
+Apple’s approach to this problem is to turn this model on its head and do all the processing on the users’ local network.
 They have a competitive advantage here thanks to having high powered local hub devices already in their smart home ecosystem.
 By leveraging those devices to do all the processing and encryption using keys held only by the end user, much of the privacy risk is removed.
 This is backed up by the system level security features built into iOS (variants of which are run on the home hubs) such as the required device level encryption keys, and mandatory end-to-end encryption between HomeKit devices.

 HomeKit Secure Video also adds a bevy of welcome features to the Home app that bring security camera support up to a level more in line with major industry players’ own apps, such as effective object detection, configurable notifications, and recording history with secure multi-user access.